-Whether it’s the best pie at the state fair or the best pie on the block, it all starts with making your own pie crust from scratch.
-This recipe is for a flaky, melt-in-your-mouth pastry that’s much easier than you might think.
-I’ll walk you through how to make a pie crust that turns cake lovers into pie lovers with just one bite.
+Whether it’s the best pie at the state fair or the best pie at the potluck, it all starts with learningHow to Make a Pie Crust from scratch.
+This recipe is for a flaky pastry dough is easier than you might think.
+Ready to master homemade pie crust?

 Flatten one ball onto a lightly floured surface by pressing with palm of hand three times across in both directions.
 Roll from center to edge until 1/8-inch thick.